-The APM PMQ qualification includes a great emphasis on risk management within a project, and shows project managers how they can effectively prepare for risks within the project environment.
+The APM PMQ qualification (and it’s introductory precursor APM PFQ) includes a great emphasis on risk management within a project, and shows project managers how they can effectively prepare for risks within the project environment.
 The benefits of being able to deal with risks in an effective and proactive way are immense, and companies could save a lot of time, money and manpower if more projects adopted robust risk management strategies for the projects they run.

 Key rules of risk management in projects

 - Make risk management a set task within the project